sudhakavya/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_02_explore_azure_sspr.md

 10. From the left navigation panel of Password reset, select **Notifications**.

 11. Ensure the setting to Notify users on password resets is set to **Yes**.
-Leave the setting for Notify all admins when other admins reset their password to No.
+Leave the setting for Notify all admins when other admins reset their password to **No**.

 12. Note how the Password reset navigation pane also includes options to view audit logs and Usage & insights.